dmahugh/graph-open-extension/README.md

 ![blue example](readme/graphexplorer-blue.jpg)

 The setting is saved with the user's node in Graph, so it is persistent and can be made available whenever the user connects, from any device or application.
+In this sample, the user will default to their saved preference if they've run the app before and selected a color.

 ## installation/configuration